autosd-vss-mw/ros2-rocket-demo/README.md

 #### rhover_control.engine_manager

-This node subscribes to the `rhover_control_engine_manager` to abstarct engine operations.
+This node subscribes to the `rhover_control_engine_erver` to handle engine operations from client requests.

 Running the node: